 - a.
-The company disclose the communication between the internal independent directors and CPAs on the Company's website. - b.
-The Company disclose the English Annual Report on the Market Observation Post System website of the Taiwan Stock Exchange seven days before the shareholders' meeting. - c.
-The Company disclose the multiple composition of board of directors and condition on Company's website. - (2) Priority enhancement measures - a.
-The independent directors of the Company will attend in an advanced studies in accordance with "Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies." - b.
+The Company's website sets up a corporate social responsibility section.
+The company compiles and uploads corporate social responsibility reports on the Market Observation Post System and the company's website in accordance with internationally accepted reporting standards or guidelines. - b.
+The Company's website and annual report disclose the ethical corporate management policy approved by the board of directors, clearly specify specific practices and prevent dishonest behavior plans, and explain the operation and implementation of the establishment unit. - (2) Priority enhancement measures - a.
+The independent directors of the Company will attend in an advanced studies in accordance with "Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies."

+Implementation Status Deviations from Item Yes No Summary Description "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and reasons b.
 The company will set up full-time personnel for corporate governance to be responsible for corporate governance related matters.